Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Numerical algorithm

-During time-dependent simulations, we use the BDF2 to calculate the temporal integration, with Newton iterations performed within each time step to update the intermediate solution states \citep{W_SubmittedCOCONUT}.
-If the updated plasma density or thermal pressure falls beyond a threshold, in this paper $10^{-8}~\rho_s<\rho<10~\rho_s$ for the plasma density and $10^{-8}~p_s<p<100~p_s$ for the thermal pressure are adopted, we revert to the most recent valid value.
-The adoption of these thresholds is inspired by the PP reconstruction method in \cite{Feng_2021} and \cite{Wang_2022}, which limited the reconstructed density and pressure within this permitted interval.
-Furthermore, we appropriately adjust the plasma density and thermal pressure updated at each Newton iteration as below:
+During time-dependent simulations, as reported in \cite{W_SubmittedCOCONUT}, we used the 2nd-order accurate backward Euler (BDF2) method to calculate the temporal integration, and Newton iterations were performed within each time step to update the intermediate solution states.
+When the updated plasma density or thermal pressure fell beyond a threshold, we adopted $10^{-8}~\rho_s<\rho<10~\rho_s$ for the plasma density and $10^{-8}~p_s<p<100~p_s$ for the thermal pressure, we reverted to the most recent valid value.
+This is different to previous works.
+These thresholds were inspired by the PP reconstruction method by \cite{Feng_2021} and \cite{Wang_2022}.
+They limit the reconstructed density and pressure within this permitted interval.
+Furthermore, we also appropriately adjusted the thermal pressure in addition to the plasma density, as was done in \cite{W_SubmittedCOCONUT}, during each Newton iteration, as described below,